Eliteboyus/projmammadov/python/hands-on/flask-01-02-hello-world-app-Jinja-Template/README.md

 - Part 2 - Write a Simple Hello World Web Application on GitHub Repo

-- Part 3 - Run the Hello World App on local
+- Part 3 - Write a Simple Hello World Web Application with Jinja template on GitHub Repo

-- Part 4 - Write a Simple Hello World Web Application with Jinja template on GitHub Repo
+- Part 4 - Install Python and Flask framework on Amazon Linux 2 EC2 Instance

 ## Part 1 - Getting to know the Python Flask framework